nitsuga123/practice/README.md

 9. What are polygons and how do they represent 3D models?
 Draw a example of different levels of density on a sphere.

 10. What is a normal map?
 Give an example of an scenario where it would be better to use bump maps.

+11. What is different between a directional light and a point light?
+Draw.

+12. What is light-baking and how does it impact performance?